ewosborne/concur/README.md

 You know what I don't like about `parallel`?
 It's got defaults that don't work for me (one job per core when I'm blocking on network I/O is hugely inefficient).
 Its CLI is convoluted (yes, it's a hard problem to solve in general, but still).
 It's got a 120-page manual or a 20-minute training video to teach you how to use it.
 It's written in Perl.
 It has this weird thing where it can't do CSV right out of the box and you have to do manual CPAN stuff.
 Ain't nobody got time for any of that.
 And worst of all, it has that weird gold-digging 'I agree under penalty of death to cite parallel in any academic work'.
 I get that it's reasonable to ask for credit for writing free software, but if everyone did that then the whole open source industry would drown itself in a pool of paperwork.

 So I give you `concur`.
-I'm never going to claim it's as fully featured as GNU parallel but it does the bits I need, it's a few hundred lines of go, it has sensible defaults for things which aren't compute-bound, it has easy to read json output.
+I'm never going to claim it's as fully featured as `parallel` but it does the bits I need, it's a few hundred lines of go, it has sensible defaults for things which aren't compute-bound, it has easy to read json output.
 It can flag jobs which exit with a return code other than zero.
 It can run all your jobs, or it can stop when the first one teminates.
 It's got an easy syntax for subbing in the thing you're iterating over (each entry in a list of hosts, for example).

-It doesn't do as many clever thins as `parallel` but it does the subset that I want and it does them well and it does them using `go's` built-in concurrency.
+It doesn't do as many clever things as `parallel` but it does the subset that I want and it does them well and it does them using `go's` built-in concurrency.
 Thus, `concur` (which as a verb is a [synonym](https://www.thesaurus.com/browse/parallel) for parallel).

 This project is very much under active development so the screen scrapes here may not match what's in the latest code but it'll be close.